patrovite/Course_Generator/doc/en/md/08-Use.md

 ## Set the refueling times

-In order to stick to reality, you can enter for a given point the time you plan for your refueling (or your rest).
+In order to stick to reality, you can enter the time you plan to spend at a specific location (refueling, rest...).

 The following dialog box is displayed: